- Practice Areas

 Another piece of equipment that can help transport round bales are grapple forks that are hydraulically powered or some farms have been known to weld grab hooks onto their front loaders.
 Depending on whether the bale needs to move or be stationary, these grab hooks can help flip the bale onto its “dinner plate” (or flat) side or onto its “tootsie roll” (or round) side.
-Bale wrappers, silo bags and special equipment can also be used to create silage and haylage bales that are wrapped in plastic and are much wetter.
+Bale wrappers, silo bags, and special equipment can also be used to create silage and haylage bales that are wrapped in plastic and are much wetter.
 There are many advantages to these types of bales but there is an increased risk of injury due to the heavier nature of wet bales and the tension and tools needed to wrap a bale in plastic.

 The most familiar type of baling machine is that of the rectangular balers seen hauled by farm trucks that make the common rectangular bales of hay and straw that are bound by twine or plastic rope.
 They are called prairie raptors in some parts of the world.
 These balers commonly have the following parts to them that all need to be trained on by the employer or farm owner: windrow, tines, pickup, augers, chamber, plunger, knife, and automatic tying machine.
-This type of baler can also produce small, square bales for uses in small feedlots or stables where there isn’t room for the large bales.
+This type of baler can also produce small, square bales for use in small feedlots or stables where there isn’t room for large bales.

 Accidents and injuries due to a baler or packing machine can be very catastrophic.
-Some of the potential injuries from baling machine accidents include lacerations, amputations, being maimed, being crushed, becoming deformed, being rolled over, eye injuries, deep cuts that need stitches, head injuries, brain injuries, spinal cord injuries, lung injuries, inhaling too much saw dust, muscle strains, wrongful death and much more.
+Some of the potential injuries from baling machine accidents include lacerations, amputations, being maimed, being crushed, becoming deformed, being rolled over, eye injuries, deep cuts that need stitches, head injuries, brain injuries, spinal cord injuries, lung injuries, inhaling too much sawdust, muscle strains, wrongful death and much more.
 Remember to call for medical help if you have been injured and then call our firm so we can discuss your legal options and the merits of your case.

-The personal injury and workers’ compensation lawyers at the Law Offices of DiMarco | Araujo | Montevideo have helped people who have had baler accidents since 1979.
-To get an idea of what your legal options are and to discuss the merits of your case, just call us at (888) 516-8530 to setup a free initial consultation and case evaluation.
+The Orange County injury lawyers at the DiMarco | Araujo | Montevideo have helped people who have had baler accidents since 1979.
+To get an idea of what your legal options are and to discuss the merits of your case, just call us at (714) 783-2205. to set up a free initial consultation and case evaluation.
 We will always go for the maximum compensation that you legally deserve and we will not charge you until and unless you win your case.
-This is true for workers’ compensation, third party injury cases, product defect cases, baler defect cases, or personal injury cases.
+This is true for workers’ compensation, third-party injury cases, product defect cases, baler defect cases, or personal injury cases.
 No matter what your employer tells you, you have rights after any work accident or job injury that can potentially protect you.
 We are also willing to come to you if you cannot come to our office for any reason.